 Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 Bows for stringed instruments can contain wood, bone, shell, and leather that becomes controlled under protected species rules.
-Musicians are taking action to learn more about the wood most commonly used in bows for stringed instruments.
+Help spread the word about immediate action musicians can take to understand and document the material used in each bow, to help protect the ability of musicians to buy, sell, and travel with bows, while also conserving threatened species.
 Pernambuco wood is used to make most advanced student and professional bows for stringed instruments.
 The Pernambuco tree (Paubrasilia echinata, also known as Brazil wood) grows only in Brazil’s Atlantic Rainforest and its populations are threatened.
-While finished Pernambuco bows outside of Brazil can be traded and transported across the globe without special permits, bow makers and owners can take the following actions to be informed owners and support the conservation effort:
+Bow makers and owners can take the following actions to be informed and support the conservation effort:

-- Be informed about the species of wood and other material used in bows
+- Document the species of wood and other material used in bows

-- Document the basic facts about the Pernambuco wood used in your bows as explained in the Know Your Bow guide below
+- Understand the rules for the Pernambuco wood used in your bows as explained in the Know Your Bow guide below

 - Help spread the word about the Know Your Bow campaign by downloading and printing this QR code flyer